 1. Ask questions in your sign-up forms

-Then, you can follow up with emails related to the service and price range that best fits their needs.
+Then, you can begin personalizing emails for your clients that have information related to the service and price range that best fits their needs.

 2. Send surveys